 Grade: 1

 This section of Hawke’s Bay Trails starts at Ahuriri, near East Pier Hotel.
 It passes Napier Port, parks, gardens and numerous fun attractions for the kids.
 There are many places you can park a vehicle beside the trail and get started – just check time limits.
-This popular urban section of trail is shared with many users and ideal for hand bike, wheelchairs, recumbents and trikes.
-If you don't have a bike then just hire one from any of the local hire places located in Napier: Bike About Tours Napier, Fishbike, Napier City Bike Hire or Takaro Trails.
+This popular urban section of trail is shared with many users and accessible for hand bike, wheelchairs, recumbents and trikes.
+If you don't have a bike then just hire one from any of the local hire places located in Napier: Bike About Tours Napier, Beach Bikes, Napier City Bike Hire or Takaro Trails.

 As you leave the city limits the trail stretches out beside the ocean.
 It is an easy, mostly flat ride to Waitangi Regional Park, worth a short lime sand detour to see the stunning Star Compass, Ātea A Rangi.
-Stop here for a photo, learn about early European settlers and how Maori ancestors used the sun, moon and stars to navigate throughout the Pacific Ocean on sailing canoes known as waka.
+Stop here for a photo, learn about early European settlers and how Māori ancestors used the sun, moon and stars to navigate throughout the Pacific Ocean on sailing canoes known as waka.

 Leaving the bridges and concrete section of trail, turn left, go through the gate onto a lime sand section and to join the Clive River to Clive, where there are some great places to stop for refreshments.